Back to fellos.app

 Every administrative action in fellos is logged — see who did what, when, and why.

 The audit log is your organization's permanent record of all administrative activity.
-Every time an admin creates, updates, deletes, approves, or declines something in fellos, an entry is recorded with full details: who performed the action, what was changed, when it happened, and what specifically changed.
+Every time an admin creates, updates, deletes, approves, or declines something in fellos — and every login — an entry is recorded: who performed the action, what kind of action it was, which entity it affected, and when it happened.
 This log cannot be edited or deleted, ensuring a tamper-proof record of all administrative decisions.

 The audit log is a governance and accountability tool.
 Use it to track admin activities, investigate issues, resolve disputes, and maintain a comprehensive record of changes to your organization's data and configuration.